How to Choose Your Neighborhood in Japan: Location, Facilities, Noise, and More

 However, most tend to select schools based on reputation and a child’s needs rather than proximity, so this may not be an essential factor.
 Nevertheless, if you send your children to the closest school, being too close to it will bring a constant stream of daytime noise and foot traffic (even on weekends), so be careful.

 As a foreigner, you might want the kids to go to International Schools to get an education in English.
-Your choice will further be thinned out to a great extent.
-Please check international schools’ locations and bus routes before deciding on the accommodation.
+Your choice will be greatly narrowed.
+Please check international schools’ locations and bus routes before deciding on accommodation.

 Noise